cs124/labs/Lab5_Chatbots.md

 ![Click Code then Download ZIP](img/PA7Download.png)

 This should've downloaded a file `pa7-chatbot-main`.
 If it is still zipped, be sure to extract the file into a folder.

 This is where it is important that you remember the path where you saved your local repository!
 Drag the `pa7-chatbot-main` folder into the folder where you are storing your repository.

 When you return to GitHub desktop you should see all the files are being tracked!

 ![27 Tracked Files](img/TrackedFiles.png)

-In total there are 27 Tracked Files.
+In total there are 15 Tracked Files.
 Let's upload them to our shared repository!

 Add a summary in the lowerleft hand corner to describe the update.
 This should be a brief message, called a commit message.
 When we make a commit we save a snapshot of the current version of our codebase!
 You can call this commit something like `Added starter code`.

 Then click `Commit to main`.

 This has saved a snapshot of your code locally, but we need to upload it so everyone in your group can access it!
 Click `Publish branch` which will `push` your changes to GitHub.

 ![Publish Branch](img/PublishBranch.png)

 ### Step 6: Sync the repository

-***Everyone besides the person who completed step 5 needs to complete this step***.
+**_Everyone besides the person who completed step 5 needs to complete this step_**.

 Where the publish button was for the person making the changes, everyone will find a "Fetch origin" button.
 Click it!

 ![Fetch](img/GitHubFetch.png)

 This will check the GitHub repository for any updates.
 It should find the changes that one group member just pushed.
 Everyone should click the button again to "Pull" the changes.

 **PAUSE!** Now is an important time to take a moment and check that everything is working!
 Does everyone have a copy of the repository locally with all the same files?
 Does your GitHub repository have all of the project files in a private repository?
 Does everyone in your group have access to the repository?
 If the answer to any of these questions is no, ask a CA for help!!

 ### Step 7: Making code changes

-***Everyone in your group should do this step, and do it with slightly different changes***
+**_Everyone in your group should do this step, and do it with slightly different changes_**

 Let's go through the typical workflow of making edits to your project and sharing the changes to your group.

 First fetch and pull any changes to the code that have been made.
 This is what you did in Step 6.

-Navigate to the `chatbot.py` file and open it up in your preferred editor.
+Navigate to the `agent.py` file and open it up in your preferred editor.
 This is going to be the file where you do the bulk of the work for PA7.

 You'll find a method in this file `greeting`: